FlintSable/duck-duck-scrape/README.md

 ## Application Overview

-  1. Whenever a user visits your site, the app will scrape stories from a news outlet.
-The data should at least include a link to the story and a headline, but feel free to add more content to your database (photos, bylines, and so on).
+  1. Whenever a user visits your site, the app will scrape stories from animenewsnetwork.
+The data includes a title and the link to the story.
-  2. Use Cheerio to grab the site content and Mongoose to save it to your MongoDB database.
+  2. Using Cheerio the script grabs the site content and uses Mongoose to save it to your MongoDB database.

-  3. All users can leave comments on the stories you collect.
-They should also be allowed to delete whatever comments they want removed.
+  3. All users can leave comments on the stories the app collects.
+Users are also allowed to delete whatever comments they want removed.
 All stored comments should be visible to every user.
-  4. You'll need to use Mongoose's model system to associate comments with particular articles.
+  4. I have used the Mongoose's model system to associate comments with particular articles.

 ### One Last Thing